NOC-OI/python-novice-esces/_episodes/02-numpy.md

 > ~~~
 > {: .language-python}
 >
-> F-strings can be used in most cases where we want to print outut with text, but
+> F-strings can be used in most cases where we want to print output with text, but
 > there are some advanced edge-cases where the more verbose [string formatting](https://docs.python.org/3/tutorial/inputoutput.html#the-string-format-method)
 > still needs to be used
 {: .callout}